nickdurcholz/ttime/README.md

 # TTime

 TTime is a CLI time tracker intended for people who need to track the time they spend on various tasks throughout the day.
-It
+You use the `ttime start ` command to start tracking time that is optionally identified by a number of tags.
+Use `ttime stop` to end tracking simply start a different task using `ttime start` without issuing a stop command.

 ## Configuration settings
-TTIME_DATA environment can be set to override the default path to the data file at ~/.ttime/data.litedb
+TTIME_DATA environment can be set to override the default path to the data file, which is ~/.ttime/data.litedb for mac and unix and <ApplicationData>\ttime\data.litedb on Windows.

 All other configuration settings are stored in the ttime data file.
 If a data file does not exist, one will be created for you on startup.